 Through education, organization, technical support, and outreach SDBEC seeks to engage with residents and businesses to prevent the burning of fossil fuels which are hazardous to our health and the planet.

 On September 22, 2021, the Encinitas City Council unanimously approved an all-electric ordinance for new construction.
 Encinitas is the first in San Diego County and 50th in California to do this.

 On December 8, 2021, the Solana Beach City Council passed a Building Electrification ordinance for both new construction and major remodels, becoming the 52nd in California.

 Ready to electrify your home?
-Clean Energy Connection can connect you with contractors in your area.
+Clean Energy Connection can connect you with contractors and incentives in your area.